ubco-mds-2025-labs/project-step-1-chongwensun1992-beep/Function_Guide_Reference.md

 # SmartBudget — FUNCTIONS.md (Final Version)

-This document describes all modules, classes, and functions inside the SmartBudget package.
-It ensures clarity, maintainability, and grading readiness.
+This document outlines every module, class, and function within the SmartBudget package, providing a clear reference for structure and behavior.
+It supports transparency for reviewers, improves long-term maintainability, and ensures the project is fully prepared for evaluation.

 ------------------------------------------------------------
 PACKAGE STRUCTURE OVERVIEW